martinbudden/MaybeCube/MC300/readme.md

 ![Stage_2_assembly](assemblies/Stage_2_assembly.png)

-1. Slide the left face into the base plate assembly.
+1. Slide the right face into the base plate assembly.
 2. Ensuring the frame remains square, tighten the hidden bolts and the bolts under the baseplate.
+3. Route the serial cable for the display in the top channel of the right side lower extrusion and route the ribbon cable along the bottom of the extrusion and cover with the **E20_RibbonCover_50mm**s to keep the cables in place.

 ![Stage_2_assembled](assemblies/Stage_2_assembled.png)